tarasowski/learning-lambda-calculus/001_summary.md

 ```
 F(A(D), B(D), C(D))
 ```
-* The order in which A(D), B(D), C(D) carried out does not matter, beacuse functions A, B and C cannot change it's thier common actual paramter D.
+* The order in which A(D), B(D), C(D) carried out does not matter, beacuse functions A, B and C cannot change it's common actual parameter D.

 > In functional languages there is no necessary exexution order.